romamik/oauth2-proxy-demo/readme.md

-# OAuth2 Proxy demo
+# OAuth2 Proxy Demo

 This is a simple example of how to use the [OAuth2 Proxy](https://oauth2-proxy.github.io/oauth2-proxy/) in a Docker Compose setup.

-## Run and test OAuth2 Proxy with github
+## Run and Test OAuth2 Proxy with GitHub

-Create Github OAuth App here: https://github.com/settings/developers.
+Create a GitHub OAuth App here: https://github.com/settings/developers.
 Set the Authorization callback URL to: `"http://localhost:4180/oauth2/callback"`.
-Write down client id and secret from there.
+Write down the client ID and secret from there.

-Create `docker-compose.yml` file:
+Create a `docker-compose.yml` file:
 ```yml
 services:
   oauth2-proxy: